 To help you out (and myself!)
-I’ve reviewed the rental car policies of all major car rental companies in Australia, plus a few other popular rental car companies.
-The policies vary from possibly pet-friendly (with no mention either way) to only with permission (and who knows if it’ll be granted) to an outright no. And because not all options allow pets, I’ve also put together some other alternatives that you might like to consider.
+I’ve reviewed the rental car policies of all major car rental companies in Australia, plus a few other popular companies.
+The policies vary from possibly pet-friendly to only with permission to an outright no. And because there’s not many pet-friendly rental car options, I’ve also suggested some other alternatives that you might like to consider, at the end of this blog post.

 Avis Australia doesn’t mention in their Terms and Conditions whether pets are allowed or aren’t allowed in their rental cars.
 Surprisingly, there is not even a mention of cleaning fees charged for pet hair.
 The professional cleaning fee policy only refers to the clause about no smoking.